RenegadeRed/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my log"
 ---

-I'm glad you are here.
-I plan to talk about ...
+This is my log.
+There are many like it, but this one is mine ...